Skip to main content

 Alternatives/Alternative / ZenRows

-Looking for a ZenRows alternative? fastCRW is a Rust-based web scraping API with an AGPL-3.0 single-binary self-host, 6.6 MB resident set, and 833ms average latency on a 1,000-URL benchmark.
+Looking for a ZenRows alternative? fastCRW is a Rust-based web scraping API with an AGPL-3.0 single-binary self-host, a lightweight resident set, and a public one-command benchmark.

 Published